Stikine Airport Society

 Airport Administrator

-Kathleen has been the administrator for the Stikine Airport Society since January 2019.
+Kathleen has been the Administrator for the Stikine Airport Society since January 2019.

 With a background that varies from athletic therapy to customs officer, from nursing to airport administration, and most recently, coaching her son's flag football team, she has proven herself to be an adaptable and competent individual in a variety of fields.